redpanda-data/redpanda/docs/www/rpk-commands.md

       --retries uint   The amount of times to check for the cluster before considering it unstable and exiting. (default: 10)
 ```

+The command returns the list of broker addresses.
+You must specify the broker addresses with the `--broker` option in `rpk` commands that interact with the cluster,
+such as `rpk topic` and `rpk acl`.

 ### container stop

 OS support: ![Linux][linux] ![MacOS][mac]